Sharan-Ravula/sql-dwh-project/README.md

 ## 📊 Planning Documentation

-- **Notion**: Used for tracking the project roadmap, T-SQL syntax notes, and ETL logic.
+- Notion: Used for tracking the project roadmap, T-SQL syntax notes, and ETL logic.

     > Click to open [Notion Document](https://www.notion.so/Data-Warehouse-Project-3073c8d138f080f4bf31ff552297e0c1?source=copy_link)

-- **Draw.io**: Used to visualize the Star Schema/Snowflake Schema and determine the specific Join keys (Primary Key/Foreign Key) required for the Silver layer.
+- Draw.io: Used to visualize the Star Schema/Snowflake Schema and determine the specific Join keys (Primary Key/Foreign Key) required for the Silver layer.

 ---